-PSF OBJECTIVE 1.1: HILLSBOROUGH, TOGETHER WITH STAFF MEMBERS OF THE PLANNING COMMISSION AND THE CITIES OF TAMPA, TEMPLE TERRACE, AND PLANT CITY, SHALL MEET ANNUALLY TO COORDINATE AND BASE THEIR LOCAL GOVERNMENT COMPREHENSIVE PLANS AND SCHOOL FACILITY PLANS ON CONSISTENT PROJECTIONS.
+PSF OBJECTIVE 1.1: HILLSBOROUGH COUNTY, TOGETHER WITH STAFF MEMBERS OF THE PLANNING COMMISSION AND THE CITIES OF TAMPA, TEMPLE TERRACE, AND PLANT CITY, SHALL MEET ANNUALLY TO COORDINATE AND WILL BASE THEIR LOCAL GOVERNMENT COMPREHENSIVE PLANS AND SCHOOL FACILITY PLANS ON CONSISTENT PROJECTIONS AND COORDINATE THE TIMING OF NEW DEVELOPMENT TO ALIGN WITH ADEQUATE SCHOOL CAPACITY.

-PSF Policy 1.1.1: The County and the School Board shall coordinate and base their plans on consistent projections, including population projections that are developed in coordination with the Planning Commission, and student enrollment projections (district- wide and by concurrency service areas) that are developed by the School Board with the agreement of the Florida Office of Educational Facilities.
+PSF Policy 1.1.1: The County and the School Board shall coordinate and base their long-range plans on consistent projections, including population projections that are developed in coordination with the Planning Commission, and student enrollment projections (district-wide and by concurrency service areas) that are developed by the School Board with the agreement of the Florida Office of Educational Facilities.
 The School Board's student enrollment projections shall consider the impacts of development trends and data required to be reported by Section 1.3.3 of the Interlocal Agreement for School Facilities Planning and Siting (Interlocal Agreement).
-To accomplish this policy the County, the Planning Commission and the School Board agree to provide the information and follow the procedures specified in Sections 1.3.1 and 1.3.2 of the Interlocal Agreement.
+To accomplish this policy the County, the Planning Commission and the School Board agree to provide the information and follow the procedures specified in Sections 12.3.1, and 12.3.2, and 2.3.3 of the Interlocal Agreement.